gerasoa/MyRecipeBook/README.md

 **Cloudinary**: Media management service that allows uploading, storing, manipulating, and delivering images and videos.

+**Balsamiq**: A rapid wireframing tool that helps designers and developers create low-fidelity prototypes and mockups for user interface design.

 **Crispy-bootstrap5**: Django package that integrates Django forms with Bootstrap 5, allowing for easy and consistent form rendering.

 **Dj-database-url**: Utility for configuring database URLs in Django.